Terms & Conditions

 (g) not provide any information to the government departments, companies and organisations by post, fax or other communication channels as part of this Service.

 15) Administrative support: We may provide you with administrative support after agreement of the scope, hourly rate, billing arrangement and deadline.
 Administrative support will be:

 (a) for general administration including (without limitation) reviewing post, completion of standard forms, liaising with government departments, companies and organisations on your behalf and gathering information;

-(b) exclusive of preparation of any specific legal documents or applications to a court of law;
+(b) not include the preparation of any legal documents or applications to a court of law;

 (c) non-refundable and charged per the agreed hourly rate at the time of engaging us as mutually agreed in writing; and